How to Write a Letter of Representation to AGC in Singapore

 If the AGC is unable to accede to your request, you may receive a very short template response from the AGC stating that, having carefully considered your representations, they are unable to accede to your request.

-Sometimes, no response is sent, and the prosecutor will simply mention orally to the court that AGC received representations and that they will not accede to the request(s) therein.
+Sometimes, no response is sent, and the prosecutor will simply mention verbally to the court that AGC received representations and that they will not accede to the request(s) therein.

 It should be clear from the above that the drafting of a letter of representation is not a simple matter of sending a short letter asking for leniency or saying you are sorry.